zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “Toys” are objects designed to entertain and amuse children.
 “Junk (junk) food” refers to food that doesn’t have a lot of nutrition al value, that tastes good but usually isn’t very good for your body – things like  McDonald’s hamburgers, for example.
 Vicky responds, “Children’s television is no different from any other type of programming.
 Commercials are a fact of life ,” she says.
 “Children’s television” refers, of course, to television progra ms or shows that are made for children.

 “Programming” here refers to the kinds of TV shows or movies that are shown on a particular channel or a particular station on tel evision.
-“A fact of life” is something that you have to accept, something that i s very common and you can’t change.
+“A fact of life” is something that you have to accept, something that is very common and you can’t change.
 Usually we use this expression “a fact of l ife” when we are referring to something that isn’t very pleasant, isn’t very nice , but that you can’t avoid.
 If you live in Los Angeles, traffic – lots of cars on the road – is “a fact of life.”
 If you want to live here, you just have to understand that and put up with it.
 You have to tolerate it.

 James says, “But don’t you think it’s wrong to mani pulate young viewers with these commercials?”
 “To manipulate” (manipulate) me ans to change or influence someone, but usually in a negative way by using som e sort of secret or hidden approach or tactic.
 If someone “manipulates” you, t hat person is trying to get you to do something, say something, or think something by, in a way, tricking you or not telling you that he’s trying to get you to chan ge your mind or to think in a certain way.